 Most organizations concentrate first on developing the Lead through Opportunity close process.
 Advanced Sales Processes in Dynamics 365 focuses primarily on the incorporation of the product catalog into Opportunities, as well as potentially the use of quotes, orders, and invoices in your sales process.
-The products, quotes, orders, and invoices in Microsoft Dynamics 365 are designed to mirror and integrate with financial software or ERP systems.
+The products, quotes, orders, and invoices in Microsoft Dynamics 365 are designed to mirror and integrate with financial software or ERP systems, such as Dynamics 365 for Finance and Operations.
 Consequently, they incorporate some complexities of ordering processes that sales people usually do not touch.

 For this reason, some organizations seek simplicity by abandoning the built-in products and quoting capability and creating their own within custom entities.
 However, these companies often find out later that ordering and invoicing is often unavoidably complex and end up nearly recreating the built-in functionality to support their processes.
 Therefore, if your organization needs to use the advanced sales functionality in Microsoft Dynamics 365, consider using the built-in functionality and initially stripping away anything that is not needed.
 It can always be added back later without reinventing the wheel.